WhiteWolfNinja/Pause/README.md

-# hello_world
+# Pause
-This is my first repository

-So I'm new to this and trying it out to get a better understanding before I jump in feet first.
+This is just a small bit of code used to pause the terminal before exiting the program.